jeremyh/ard-pipeline/deployment/nci/README.md

 The script `./create-dev-module.sh` gives an example of calling it with a different module location.

-After loading the your new module, run `./check-environment.sh` to check that things load.
+After loading the your new module, you can run `../check-environment.sh` to check that dependencies and native modules load correctly.